MichaelCurrin/rewrite-git-author/README.md

 A simple tool to replace the email address for all commits in a repo by a user - using a single command.
 The timestamps and patches of the commits are left as is.

+**Warning** - this tool rewrites every commit in the history back to the first commit, even if nothing changed in the commit.
+So don't use this to just fix a few recent commits.

 ## Sample usage